DisposaBoy/GoSublime/USAGE.md

 Build System
 ------------

+A number of build system configs are provided which covers gomake, go build, goinstall and [gb](https://github.com/skelterjohn/go-gb).

 The gomake build system enables Sublime Text 2 to recognize the 5g/6g/8g output so you can jump to compile errors by clicking on the output or cycle through them by using F4/Shift+F4.

 If you want to use the gomake build system you will have to copy the file `Packages/GoSublime/examples/Gomake.sublime-build.example` to `Packages/GoSublime/Gomake.sublime-build`.